vaorglive/sciworld/README.md

 # sciworld
-a world of science and technology
+sciworld is a world of science for you to learn. you can learn anything from here